-Thiago Alcantara played a starring role as Bayern Munich wrapped up their second continental treble, but the midfield metronome is in good company among the Spanish players to have lit up the Bundesliga over the years.
+Thiago Alcantara played a starring role as Bayern Munich wrapped up their second continental treble last term, but the midfield metronome is in good company among the Spanish players to have lit up the Bundesliga over the years.

 Ahead of Die Mannschaft's meeting with Spain on Thursday, bundesliga.com takes a look at five of the best Iberians to have graced German football…

 A midfield pass-master with few if any equals, Thiago joined Bayern in 2013 with then coach Pep Guardiola telling his board it was "Thiago or nothing" for his first summer of shopping at the Allianz Arena.
 The Barcelona academy graduate was ultimately joined by Mario Götze and Jan Kirchhoff in that transfer window, but he has since left that pair, and almost every opponent since, standing in his wake.

 Sixteen major honours in the seven years since is an incredible haul, and Thiago was central to many of those successes; especially the most recent one - the 1-0 win over Paris Saint-Germain in the UEFA Champions League final.
 Thiago completed a team-high 92 percent of his passes, leaving the French champions chasing shadows.

 "In the centre of the pitch, you don't have the time to identify which player it is on your team," Thiago told Miguel Delaney in the Independent recently.
 But nobody does precisely that better, and Thiago may just be the finest of his countrymen to have plied his trade in Germany.

 Honours: 8x Bundesliga, 5x DFB Cup, 3x Supercup, 2x UEFA Champions League, 1x UEFA Supercup, 1x FIFA Club World Cup